urodriguez/uci/README.md

 * apply internal on classes when is necessary -> DONE
 * improve logs history with more files -> DONE
 * use correlation id on logs -> DONE

-* try-catch wrapping in controllers
+* try-catch wrapping in controllers -> DONE

 * implement await/async
 * implement auditing
 * implement mailing